Table of Contents

 - “Who is the audience for these diagrams?”

 - Teams that still do see the value in documents and diagrams have typically abandoned the Unified Modeling Language (UML) in favour of an approach that is more lightweight and pragmatic.
-I’ll discuss UML later in the book, but my anecdotal evidence, based upon meeting and speaking to thousands of software developers, suggests that UML is optimistically only used by a small percentage of software developers.
+I’ll discuss UML later in the book, but my anecdotal evidence, based upon meeting and speaking to thousands of software developers around the world, suggests that UML is optimistically only used by a small percentage of software developers.

 3.5 Some examples